vitalikp/firefox1/browser/docs/DirectoryLinksProvider.rst

   browsing behavior, i.e., if the user has a top site that matches one of several possible sites.
 E.g., only show a sports suggestion if the user has a sport site as a top site
-- enhanced links replace a matching user's visible history tile from the same site but only the visual aspects: title, image, and rollover image

 To power the above features, DirectoryLinksProvider module downloads, at most once per 24 hours, the directory source links as JSON with enough data for